sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

   For example: `{ range: [lastSeenKey, undefined], limit: 10 }`

+TODO document how Infinity and NaN can be used as range endpoints to query all documents.

   The default sort order when no `descending` option is specified is ascending (alphabetical/numerical order).

 Alright!
 So far, we have only experimented with the case where the first argument to `db.query()` is a simple string value.
 Let's switch to the case where the first argument is a function.